 But NOT this day.

-Because there, stacked high on pallets, was a mountain of packages of paper towel rolls – the good stuff.
+Because there, stacked high on pallets, was a mountain of paper towel rolls – the good stuff.
 You couldn’t miss it.

 It was immediately very obvious to me what the store’s MWR was.